Firdaus Orchestra

-Firdaus Orchestra is an initiative of Expo City Dubai, an all-women ensemble based out of the United Arab Emirates.
-The orchestra is named Firdaus (meaning 'paradise' in Arabic).
+Firdaus Orchestra is an all-women musical ensemble in the United Arab Emirates (UAE).
+The orchestra is named Firdaus, meaning "paradise" in Arabic.
+It was founded in 2020 by the UAE Minister of State for International Cooperation for performances during Expo City Dubai.

 History

 Firdaus Orchestra was founded by Reem Al Hashimy, the Minister of State for International Cooperation of the United Arab Emirates.

-The orchestra plays a mix of classical, pop, and fusion music.
-They present performances and symphonic compositions by A.R.
-Rahman as well as Western orchestral harmonies and ancient melodies from the Orchestral Qawwali Project.
+Mentored by Indian composer A.R.
+Rahman, the orchestra plays a mix of classical Western, international pop, film scores, and fusion music.
+In their performances they have presented symphonic compositions by as well as Western orchestral works.

-Firdaus Orchestra features Middle Eastern and Indian instruments such as the qanun, the buzuq, the ney, the oud, the daf, the darbuka and the sitar, along with Western orchestral instruments.
+As of 2021, Firdaus Orchestra comprised some 50 women musicians from 25 nations of the Arab region and beyond, some of whom are classically trained.
+The musicians perform on Middle Eastern instruments such as qanun, buzuq, ney, oud, daf, darbuka and Indian sitar, along with Western orchestral instruments.

-In its second season the Orchestra was joined by Nigerian artist Sunmisola Agebebi, Beyonce for the launch of the Royal Atlantis, "Asia's Vocal Supreme" Katrina Velarde of The Philippines, Atif Aslam and were selected to be a part of the Disney 100-year celebration taking the stage for the Disney Princess Concerts in Dubai.
+In its second season the orchestra accompanied women artists including Beyonce, Sunmisola Agebebi, Katrina Velarde, as well as male singer Atif Aslam from Pakistan.